Sharmaine30/Final_Project/README.md

       WHERE Show.movie_id = 1
         AND Show.cinema_id = 1);

---Search
+* Search
---By Movie Title
+- By Movie Title
 SELECT *
 FROM Movie
 WHERE title LIKE CONCAT('%The Marvels');

---By Genre
+- By Genre
 SELECT * FROM Movie
 WHERE genre LIKE CONCAT('%Horror');

---By Language
+- By Language
 SELECT * FROM Movie
 WHERE language LIKE CONCAT('%English');

---By Release Date
+- By Release Date
 SELECT * FROM Movie
 WHERE release_date BETWEEN '2023-01-01' AND '2023-12-31';

---Booking History
+* Booking History
 SELECT Booking.booking_id, Movie.title, Show.show_date, Show.start_time, Booking.price
 FROM Booking
 INNER JOIN Show ON Booking.show_id = Show.show_id
 INNER JOIN Movie ON Show.movie_id = Movie.movie_id
 WHERE Booking.user_id = 1;

---Displaying Customer information
+* Displaying Customer information
 SELECT full_name, email, password
 FROM Customer
 WHERE customer_id = 1;

---Updating their information
+- Updating their information
 UPDATE Customer
 SET email = 'sharnewemail@gmail.com',
     full_name = 'Shar Abrenica',
     password = '033004'
 WHERE customer_id = 1;

---Login as Admin or Employee
+* Login as Admin or Employee
 SELECT employee_id
 FROM employee
 WHERE employee_email = 'admin@gmail.com' AND employee_password = 'admin_password';

---Movie List
+* Movie List
---Retrieve All Movies
+  - Retrieve All Movies
 SELECT title, genre, release_date, duration, language, description FROM Movie;
---To edit movie list
+ - To edit movie list
 UPDATE Movie
 SET
     title = 'New Movie Title',